zhufuyi/sponge/README.md

 💡 Warning.

 > Some of the generated code requires mysql account and password, do not try here to avoid the risk of being exposed.
-> Server resources are limited and may not be available later, it is recommended to build the same generation code platform locally to use.
+> Server resources are limited and may not be available later.
+It is recommended to download the sponge binary and run the UI service to get the same generated code interface.

 <br>